 Cardigans are funny, clever, thinking dogs.
 They know how to work, and they excel at play.
 They can herd sheep and cattle, tear up an agility course, and liven up an obedience ring.
 Cardigans track, play flyball, some even entertain illusions of dock-diving.
 They are therapy dogs, family pets, and constant companions.
 They kiss tears and tell terrific jokes.
 They live well and love deep — and who doesn’t need more of that?

-Kaleidoscope’s goal is to produce Cardigans with form for the conformation ring, who can also function in any and all of these activities that will enrich their lives — and yours.
-If you are interested in a Kaleidoscope Cardigan, please contact me.
+Kaleidoscope’s goal is to produce Cardigans and Dachshunds with form for the conformation ring, who can also function in any and all of these activities that will enrich their lives — and yours.
+If you are interested in a Kaleidoscope dog, please contact me.